umarhamza/sport-quotes/README.md

-##Note:
+## Note:
-- This is a test project I built for Sportlabs.
+- This is a test project I built to showcase my knowledge.
 - I built the app myself based on a design I was given.
 - This is not my designs or idea.